Excel Backend

 If the highlighters are used together with Formatters, the change in the format will not affect the parameter data passed to the highlighter function f.
 It will always receive the original, unformatted value.

-For example, if we want to highlight the cells in the third data column with a value greater than 10, those in the fourth column with a value greater than 10 and those (in any column) with zero value, each with separate highlighter formats, we can specify:
+For example, if we want to highlight the cells in the third data column with a value greater than 10 in red with a grey fill, and those in the fourth column in blue:

 highlighters = [